exakat/php-dictionary/dictionary/index-sql.ini.rst

 An index is created on one or more columns of a table and contains a sorted copy of the data in those columns, along with a pointer to the original data.
 This allows the database engine to locate and retrieve the required data more efficiently, reducing the need for scanning the entire table.

+The most common index structure is the B-tree, the balanced tree: a sorted tree where each leaf page holds a range of key values and a pointer to the corresponding data.
+B-tree indexes support range queries and ordering efficiently.

+A clustered index, or clustered primary key, determines the physical storage order of rows on disk.
+In InnoDB-MySQL, the primary key is always a clustered index, meaning rows are stored in primary key order.
+This has an important consequence for identifier choice: randomly generated primary keys such as ``UUIDv4`` scatter inserts across the entire index, causing frequent page splits and increased I/O. Time-ordered identifiers such as ``UUIDv7`` or ``ULID`` always append to the rightmost leaf page, avoiding this problem.

 Indexes provide the following benefits:

-+ Improved query performance: By creating an index on frequently queried columns, the database engine can quickly locate the relevant data, resulting in faster query execution times.
++ Improved query performance: by creating an index on frequently queried columns, the database engine can quickly locate the relevant data, resulting in faster query execution times.
-+ Efficient data retrieval: Indexes allow the database to perform index-based seeks or scans instead of full table scans, which can significantly reduce the amount of disk I/O and improve overall system performance.
++ Efficient data retrieval: indexes allow the database to perform index-based seeks or scans instead of full table scans, which can significantly reduce the amount of disk I/O and improve overall system performance.
-+ Sorting and ordering: Indexes can be used to sort the data in a specific order, which is helpful when retrieving data in a specific sequence, such as ascending or descending order.
++ Sorting and ordering: indexes can be used to sort the data in a specific order, which is helpful when retrieving data in a specific sequence, such as ascending or descending order.
-+ Constraint enforcement: Indexes can be used to enforce unique constraints and primary key constraints on a table, ensuring data integrity and preventing duplicate or NULL values.
++ Constraint enforcement: indexes can be used to enforce unique constraints and primary key constraints on a table, ensuring data integrity and preventing duplicate or NULL values.

 However, indexes also have some considerations:

-+ Overhead: Indexes consume disk space and require additional processing time for index maintenance during data modifications.
++ Overhead: indexes consume disk space and require additional processing time for index maintenance during data modifications.
 So, creating too many indexes or indexes on frequently updated columns can impact performance.
-+ Maintenance: Indexes need to be maintained as the underlying data changes.
++ Maintenance: indexes need to be maintained as the underlying data changes.
 This includes updating the index when data is inserted, modified, or deleted, which can impact overall system performance.
-+ Choosing the right columns: It's important to carefully choose the columns to index based on the specific queries and usage patterns of the database.
++ Choosing the right columns: it's important to carefully choose the columns to index based on the specific queries and usage patterns of the database.
 Indexing every column is not always necessary or beneficial.

 .. code-block:: php